DoliCloud/DoliMods/htdocs/captureserver/README.md

 ## Features
 Capture Server is a module that add an EndPoint to your Dolibarr to capture data send by other servers to him.
+It can be used for example to received ping done by Dolibarr installation.

 Other modules are available on <a href="https://www.dolistore.com" target="_new">Dolistore.com</a>.